MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ### Transform data with update policies

-If one of the following statements describes your situation, you might want to use update policies in Eventhouse to transform data.

 Update policies are a good option if:

-* your data source isn't supported in Eventstreams
+* Your data source isn't supported in Eventstreams.
-* the transformations available in Eventstreams aren't sufficient for your needs
+* The transformations available in Eventstreams aren't sufficient for your needs.
-* you want to have more control
+* You want to have more control.
-* you want to lower costs associated with your data management
+* You want to lower costs associated with your data management.

 [Update policies](/kusto/management/update-policy?view=microsoft-fabric&preserve-view=true) are automation mechanisms triggered when new data is written to a table.
 Update policies on tables provide an efficient way to apply rapid transformations and are compatible with the [medallion lakehouse architecture](../onelake/onelake-medallion-lakehouse-architecture.md).

 To use update policies, first land data in Eventhouse in one of the available methods, and then apply the transformation logic in the update policy.
 For more information, see [Implement medallion architecture in Real-Time Intelligence](architecture-medallion.md).

 ## Related content